sphinx-labs/sphinx/docs/ops-foundry-getting-started.md

 Deployments are a three-step process with the DevOps platform.

-1. **Proposal**: The deployment is proposed on the command line.
+1. **Proposal**: The deployment is proposed on the command line or in a CI process.
 This creates a meta transaction that's signed by the proposer then relayed to Sphinx's back-end.
+For simplicity, we'll propose the deployment on the command line in this guide.
 2. **Approval**: Each owner signs a meta transaction to approve the deployment in the Sphinx UI.
 3. **Execution**: The deployment is trustlessly executed on-chain by a relayer.
 In order to execute the deployment, the relayer must submit the meta transactions signed by the proposer and the owners.